ducanhho2296/MaskedFaceRecognition/README.md

 - The model Arcface is based on the implementation of Insightface with Keras version of PeteryuX and Deepface: https://github.com/peteryuX/arcface-tf2 and https://github.com/serengil/deepface/blob/master/deepface/basemodels/ArcFace.py

-- The model Resnet34 was built based on Insightface team: https://github.com/deepinsight/insightface/tree/master/recognition.
+- The model Resnet34 was built based on the research of Insightface team: https://github.com/deepinsight/insightface/tree/master/recognition.

 - The link to download pretrained model: https://github.com/leondgarse/Keras_insightface